apache/trafficcontrol/docs/source/api/v4/users.rst

 	.. note:: This field is optional if and only if tenancy is not enabled in Traffic Control

-:ucdn:              The name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs
+:ucdn:               An optional field (only used if :abbr:`CDNi (Content Delivery Network Interconnect)` is in use) containing the name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs

-	.. note:: This field is optional and only used if :abbr:`CDNi (Content Delivery Network Interconnect)` is in use.

 :username:           The new user's username

 .. code-block:: http
 	:caption: Request Example